astropy/astropy/docs/io/ascii/read.rst

 -------------------------------------------
-Sometimes it is easy to obtain the data in a more structured format that more clearly defines columns and metadata, e.g. a FITS or VO/XML table, or an ASCII table that uses a different colum separator (e.g. comma instead of white space) or fixed-width columns.
+Sometimes it is easy to obtain the data in a more structured format that more clearly defines columns and metadata, e.g. a FITS or VO/XML table, or an ASCII table that uses a different column separator (e.g. comma instead of white space) or fixed-width columns.
 In that case, the fastest solution can be to simply download or export the data again in a different format.